1 min read

 The Engineering Trap

-Google+ wasn't just launching a social network; they were engineering a better one.
+Sleek screens.
+Every feature Facebook had, and more.
+Google+ wasn't launching a social network.
+They were engineering a better one.

 The numbers seemed destiny-defining: 10 million signups in two weeks.
 One thousand dedicated employees. $585 million invested in perfection.